 Acing Product Owner Interview Questions

 A product owner’s job is complicated and requires a lot of knowledge and expertise.
-It’s enough to justify the average product owner salary.
+As a consequence, finding the right candidate to perform the job is not easy.

-For recruiters, hiring the right product owner is essential as they are masterminds of successful products.
+Hiring a great product owner is essential as they are masterminds of successful products.
 For product owners, it’s important to have the right expertise and knowledge when you’re applying for the job.
-While the product owner role may vary based on the organization and industry, you should have a basic understanding of it.